 Meet our Staff and Board of Directors

-Our staff consists of three full-time staff members and two part-time staff members, and our Board of Directors is currently led by 12 dedicated and passionate volunteers who give their time and talents to help our organization run effectively and efficiently.
-We love our team, and hope you do too.
+Our staff currently consists of four full-time staff members and two part-time staff members.
+Our Board of Directors is a group of dedicated and passionate volunteers who give their time and talents to help our organization run effectively and efficiently.

 Family Promise Staff